variantstudios/vs-jekyll-base/readme.md

 ### Install the Node packages
 `$ npm install`

+## Tests

+Run `npm test` to run tests for website.
+These tests must pass and will be validated by CI tool during pull request review.
+Any errors will block merging a pull request.

+Tests include:
+* eslint rules for javascript
+* markdown proof rules

 ## Compile

-To compile Jekyll, SASS and run a local server (with browsersync) you'll need to run `$ gulp`
+To compile Jekyll, SASS and run a local server (with browsersync) you'll need to run `$ npm start` and the site should open in your browser at the following address: http://localhost:3000.

+To just build the site run `npm run build`.

 # Site information:
-- Currently we have Jekyll version 3.2.1 to be used locally and also in our CloudCannon site.
+- Currently we have Jekyll version 3.7.1 to be used locally and also in our CloudCannon site.
 - Make sure you replace the following placeholder graphics:
     - /favicon.ico
     - /siteicon.png